Shiva-code-code/EV-Charger-Mobile-App-.L2/README.md

 # ⚡ EV Charger Mobile App - L2

-A full-stack mobile app built with **React Native + Expo**, designed to showcase map-based infrastructure for electric vehicle (EV) charging stations.
-Built as part of a technical assignment for a startup opportunity.
+A frontend mobile application built with **React Native + Expo**, designed to display nearby EV charging stations on a map, track the user’s real-time location, and enable one-tap screenshot capture and upload to **Google Drive** via OAuth.

+> ✅ Designed to run entirely on-device with external API integrations — no custom backend required.

 > ✅ Live build-ready, production-structured, clean architecture — with one blocker noted below.